Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: CC-based upper bounds on key rates and the resulting noise thresholds

 which allows us then to fully write out the desired tripartite correlation:

 The correlations shared by Alice and Bob after they perform the binning ($\varnothing\to0$) procedure can be simply obtained from Tab.~\eqref{eqs:table_abe_loss} by adding every \emph{column} involving one (or more) $\varnothing$-outcomes to the corresponding one in which $\varnothing$ is (are) replaced by 0.

-Since such a binning is deterministic, Eve may also bin her variable in the same way without losing any information.
+From now on we turn our attention to Eve and propose a preprocessing strategy $E \to F$ that leads to a non-trivial upper bound on the key rate.
+Although what follows is the best strategy that we have found, note that any $E \to F$ map gives a valid upper bound $\rtwoway(A\leftrightarrow B) \leq {I(A\!:\!B|F)}$ and we do not exclude the possibility that there exists a map leading to a tighter bound.
+First, we have Eve bin her variable deterministically, just like the honest parties.
 On her part, this corresponds to defining a new variable $\tilde{e} \in \{ (0,0), (0,1), (1,0), (1,1), ? \}$, whose probabilities are determined by Tab.~\eqref{eqs:table_abe_loss} in the similar manner, i.e.~by adding \emph{rows} involving any $\varnothing$ to ones in which the $\varnothing$-outcome is replaced by 0.
 The resulting correlation obtained after all the three parties perform binning reads: